Chippewa / Ojibwe History

 In 1916, 50 Ojibwa (Chippewa) of Nawash First Nation joined the 160th Canadian Infantry Battalion, 5 were KIA 14 were wounded.

-The Lac Courte Oreilles band had 50 men in Co.
+The Lac Courte Oreilles band had over 50 men in Co.
 D 107th Ammunition Train of the 32nd Division.
-The Company insignia was a black bear.
+The Company insignia was a bl

 Modern Warriors of World War I, Erin Fehr, George S. Robb Centre for the Study of the Great War, Park University, Parkville, MO [243]